Azure/azure-sdk/releases/2020-10/android.md

 - _Add packages_

-#### Beta
+#### Preview

 - _Add packages_

 ## Installation Instructions

-To use the latest GA and beta libraries, refer to the dependency information below, which may be copied into your projects Gradle `build.gradle` or Maven `pom.xml` file as appropriate.
+To use the latest GA and preview libraries, refer to the dependency information below, which may be copied into your projects Gradle `build.gradle` or Maven `pom.xml` file as appropriate.
 If you are using a different build tool, refer to its documentation on how to specify dependencies.

 ### Gradle